 How To Reach Tabo Monastery In Spiti Valley

-- By Road: The most common way to reach the Tabo Monastery Spiti is by road.
+- By Road: The most common way to reach the Tabo Monastery Spiti Valley is by road.
 You can hire a private taxi or take a bus from Shimla, Manali, or other nearby towns to reach Spiti Valley.
 From Spiti Valley, Tabo Monastery is approximately 50 kilometers away, and the journey takes around 2-3 hours, depending on road conditions.

 - By Air: The nearest airport to Tabo Monastery is the Kullu-Manali Airport (Bhuntar Airport), which is well-connected to major cities in India.
 You can hire a taxi from the airport or take a bus to Spiti Valley.
 The distance from the airport to Tabo Monastery is approximately 200 kilometres, and the journey takes around 7-8 hours.

 - By Rail: The nearest central railway station to Tabo Monastery is Chandigarh Railway Station, which is well-connected to various cities in India.
-From Chandigarh, you can take a taxi or a bus to Spiti Valley.
+From Chandigarh, you can take a taxi or a bus to the Spiti Valley.
 The distance from Chandigarh to Tabo Monastery is approximately 360 kilometres, and the journey takes around 10-12 hours.

 Best Time to Visit Tabo Monastery